“The modern world still holds onto its magic...if we can attune ourselves to its enchantments”

 What a gorgeous and fascinating walk!
 As a mum, I love sharing stories outdoors with my little ones.
 Your walks have given me so much to show and tell them when we next go out - all about the trees, the flowers...
 Perfect for helping us all re-connect with nature and the outdoors!

-I remembered lots of the stories you'd told and enjoyed sharing them with my family.
+I remembered so many of the stories you'd told and really enjoyed sharing them with my family.

 Thank you for bringing the walk to life!

 Pridie is a professional storyteller based in Bristol.
 A self-confessed story obsessive, she performs and delivers workshops for all ages.

 Her focus is on traditional folk and fairy tale narratives, myths and legends, and her love of the Great Outdoors means that every one of her events draws deeply from the wild outside!

 A qualified teacher, Mountain Leader and bushcraft enthusiast, Pridie has also been leading groups in the outdoors since she was eighteen.
 She's a huge fan of the wild outside with a keen interest in all the flora and fauna it holds!
 (As well as sharing a story, watch out for the weird and wacky facts that she'll throw into the mix from practical bushcraft tips and ancient remedies to flower spells and animal spirit medicine!)

 To keep everyone safe, my story walks will be operating with reduced group sizes over winter, and additional safety and hygiene measures and changes to recommended kit have been put in place.
 We will also be following all social distancing guidance.
 Some of the routes have been amended and new routes added to facilitate social distancing and avoid the busiest times or locations.